AbhayFernandes/website/about.md

 ---
-title: Colophon
+title: About Me
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hey everyone, I'm a student in Computer Science at MSU.
+Currently I work at Amazon on Developer Automation.
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+Hey everyone, I'm a student in Computer Science at MSU.
+Currently I work at Amazon on Developer Automation.

-If you have a question about him or else, just send a letter to him.
+I've got a couple of projects, a couple of posts and a couple of ideas on this website.
+Hopefully you end up finding it all interesting.

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.
+If you have any questions about myself or my blogs, just send me an email.

-**may u needs ✨**
+**links to me**

 - {{ site.author.email }}
 - github.com/{{ site.author.github }}